Breast Cancer Diagnosis and Breast Cancer Treatment

 Our team includes breast surgeons, radiologists, medical and radiation oncologists, plastic surgeons, pathologists, specialty nurses and genetic counselors.
 Known as compassionate and caring specialists, our team works together to give each patient the right combination of advanced treatment, access to the right resources and above all, hope.

 Located next to the Breast Care Center, Outpatient Radiology offers mammography services for preventative screening and follow-up care after surgery, radiation therapy or chemotherapy.
 Learn more about diagnostic imaging.

-Our on-site pathology frequently allows a diagnosis to be made in minutes.
+Our on-site pathology frequently allows a breast cancer diagnosis to be made in minutes.
 Learn more about breast biopsies.

 Breast Cancer Treatment

 If you have breast cancer, you may need breast surgery or reconstructive breast surgery.
-Following surgery, your individualized treatment plan may include radiation, chemotherapy, targeted therapies or clinical trials with novel agents.
+Following surgery, your individualized breast cancer treatment plan may include radiation, chemotherapy, targeted therapies or clinical trials with novel agents.

 Each patient is different, and we provide individualized treatment plans based on your clinical, imaging and laboratory findings, as well as your own unique lifestyle and preferences.

 To learn more about the advanced breast cancer diagnosis and treatment process at Wake Forest Baptist, request an appointment online.